DredBaron/yt-dlp-sc/README.md

 CONFIGURATION:

   There are two files which are created for use with the program.
 The files are created in ~/.config/yt-dlp-sc and are "options.conf" and "queue.txt".
-The options.conf file are where custom configurations are stored, and the queue.txt is where the download queue is stored.
+The options.conf file are where custom configurations are stored, and queue.txt is where the download queue is stored.

 USAGE: